philfitch-401-advanced-javascript/alchemy-fsjs-fall-2019/curriculum/class-18/lab/README.md

   * Writes it back to the file system

 ## Requirements

-Refactor the provided application (`app.js`) using best practices for modularization, asynchronous file access, and test-ability.

 Connect the application (app.js) to a `socker.io` server and emit messages related to file access.
 Connect a new application (`logger`) to the server and log all file activity.